 The punches come harder in Saints Row the Third: Johnny Gat dies in the second story mission, and in a alternative ending also kills off Shaundi.
 Making the only remaining original members of the Saints left are the Boss and Pierce.

 Believe it or not, Saints Row IV has an even harder punch.
 You've just escaped the simulation, grouped up with Kinzie and Kieth David, and are on your way back to Earth when Zinyak blows the whole damn thing up.
-Earth is gone.
+Earth is gone, and so are Oleg, Viola, and the rest of the Saints.
 On the bright side, Gat is back!

 The Legend of Heroes: A Tear of Vermillion: After a happy Hope Spot that suggests everything will go happily ever after, the main character's beloved sister (resident Living MacGuffin) is kidnapped and the main character's childhood friend who the story has been characterizing for the past 20+ hours of gameplay is apparently dead.
 And then the NPC's that you met earlier ask where your friend is.
 Ouch.
 At least he gets better though.